 |Risk Management Director||546,000 NGN||+47%|

 |Tax Accountant||231,000 NGN||-38%|

 |Tax Advisor||375,000 NGN||+1%|

 |Treasury Accountant||246,000 NGN||-34%|

 |Underwriting Assistant||162,000 NGN||-56%|

 |Vice President of Finance||632,000 NGN||+70%|

 |Benin City||319,000 NGN|

 A good and competitive compensation would range anywhere between 346,000 NGN and 396,000 NGN.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Capital Markets Associate in Nigeria is ranges from 283,000 NGN to 396,000 NGN.
+The base salary for a careers like Capital Markets Associate in Nigeria ranges from 283,000 NGN to 396,000 NGN.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023